 This high resolution data showed not only the roadways and surrounding features such as trees and telegraph poles but also the fine details such as road curbs and manhole covers.
 The team was able to identify electricity poles, guy ropes, the sag of electricity lines, electricity entry points into houses and many more useful features.

-See the video below to see how the data looked in Routescene LidarViewer Pro processing software:
+Watch this video to see how the data is visualized in Routescene’s LidarViewer Pro processing software:

 The LiDAR street mapping data was aligned with the location and orientation of the ground control points to establish absolute accuracy.

-The point cloud was cleaned to remove noise and processed in LidarViewer, Routescene’s post processing LiDAR software.
+The point cloud was cleaned to remove noise and processed in LidarViewer Pro.
 Using specialist software the team classified the features of interest.
 Fortis were provided with separate LAS files of a Digital Elevation Model and a Digital Terrain Model of the neighborhood to be upgraded.
 Distribution lines, neutral lines, fiber optic overhead lines, anchor and guy lines, structure and poles, vegetation and roads lines were classified and exported.
 Rekon provided the results in x, y, z format for Fortis to further analyze in specific power line software packages.

 This is a great example of how we were able to provide the client with incredibly detailed information on the location of their power line assets.
 Using the vehicle based LiDAR system and the UAV where required allowed the client to save money and time in planning the update of electricity lines to the community.
 We were able to provide quickly and efficiently highly detailed 3D geo-referenced information.
 It would have taken considerable amount of time and cost to gather this data any other way.”